Panel Mural Program

 A total of 12 submissions will be selected to participate in the panel mural program.

 Wall-to-Wall Mural & Culture Festival and its founders, Synonym Art Consultation and Graffiti Art Programming, are committed to providing meaningful employment and mentorship opportunities to artists and musicians and to facilitate the celebration of art and culture with unique, inclusive, community-minded events that serve as safer spaces for all.

-We at Wall-to-Wall are committed to curation that uplifts artists, mentors, musicians, and performers belonging to under-supported communities, particularly those who identify as Black, Indigenous, Afro-Indigenous, People of Colour, 2SLGBTQIA+, artists with disabilities, and any and all people who fall within these intersections.
+We at Wall-to-Wall are committed to curation that uplifts artists, mentors, musicians, and performers belonging to under-supported communities, particularly those who identify as Black, Indigenous, Afro-Indigenous, People of Colour, 2SLGBTQIA+, Deaf and/or Disabled Artists, and any and all people who fall within these intersections.

 All selected artists and artwork must adhere to our Safer Spaces Policy.

 The Curatorial Committee, who are selected through past festival participation OR are recommendations from former committee members.

 No juror or employee of the organization (Synonym Art Consultation or Graffiti Art Programming) holding the competition is eligible to submit work for this program.